kcayut/1a2b-Guess-number/README.md

 You should use those ABC hint to find the final answer.

-And this program provide 2 mode, you can guass the number produced by computer or you design an number to make computer gauss.
+And this program provide 2 mode, you can guess the number produced by computer or you design an number to make computer gauss.
-But for the computer gauss part, I only have randam gauss so far, maybe more method well come up someday.
+But for the computer guess part, I only have randam guess so far, maybe more method well come up someday.

 BTW I don't know why my "README" format is like a mess, so forgive me.